 site of the day Award!

 It is not the intent of this website to provide any attorney advice, assistance or services whatsoever in any state or jurisdiction.
-The sole and express purpose of this website is to provide blank forms that will need to be independently drafted by the end user.
-Any information or package product provided by this website is not intended in any way to be a substitute for personal attorney advice or service.
-You should seek the advice of an lawyer in the state where you live if you have any questions whatsoever about how to prepare any forms offered by this website or about how to file for Bankruptcy.
+The sole and express purpose of this website is to provide blank documents that will need to be independently drafted by the end user.
+Any information or forms product provided by this website is not intended in any way to be a substitute for personal lawyer advice or service.
+You should seek the advice of an attorney in the state where you live if you have any questions whatsoever about how to prepare any forms offered by this website or about how to file for Bankruptcy.

 COPYRIGHT BY: Bankruptcy Forms Publishing